OpenDreamKit/OpenDreamKit.github.io/meetings/2018-10-28-Luxembourg/NotesMonday.md

 - who is in charge,
 - if applicable, resources such as Jupyter notebooks.

-#### GAP (Alex)
+#### GAP (Olexandr)

 Continuous integration, code coverage

-Homophonic quotients: GAP Jupyter notebook at https://github.com/alex-konovalov/gap-teaching/blob/master/notebooks/HomophonicQuotientsOfFreeGroups.ipynb
+Homophonic quotients: GAP Jupyter notebook at https://github.com/olexandr-konovalov/gap-teaching/blob/master/notebooks/HomophonicQuotientsOfFreeGroups.ipynb

 #### ?
 GAP in Jupyter with visualisations (Nathan)